 4. Gamcheon Culture Village

-The village has turned into one of the most featured tourist attractions in Busan.
-Since the public art renovation project in 2009, tourism in Gamcheon has increased considerably—the village saw approximately 1.4 million visitors in 2015.
-Village residents have met this influx of traffic with mixed attitudes.
-While some residents have participated in the renovation and tourism efforts, others have opted to move away despite difficulties with selling their homes.
-It is estimated that 300 local houses were empty as of 2015; Part of the development efforts in the Village include converting these abandoned houses into art galleries, museums, and shops.
+The transformation of Gamcheon Village into a cultural destination has made it one of the most popular tourist attractions in Busan.
+Since the renovation project in 2009, tourism in the village has significantly increased, with approximately 1.4 million visitors recorded in 2015.
+The influx of visitors has been met with mixed attitudes from the village residents.
+While some residents actively participate in the renovation and embrace tourism, others have chosen to move away, facing difficulties in selling their homes.
+As of 2015, an estimated 300 houses in the village remained empty.
+Efforts are being made to repurpose these abandoned houses into art galleries, museums, and shops as part of the development of the village.

 Getting there